How to Sell Your Domain Name: Easy Tips for Getting it Done

-In the very early Wild West days of the Internet finding domain names that would be worth a lot of money in the future was much easier.
-If you knew where to look and new the best place to sell your domain name.
+In the very early Wild West days of the Internet, finding premium domain names that would be worth a lot of money in the future was much easier, if you knew where to look and knew the best place to sell your domain name.

 The idea of making great money buying and selling domain names without having to actually build websites, learn affiliate marketing, or build a business can be a tempting one.

 A major factor that helps determine whether you succeed or fail will be figuring out the best place to sell your domain name for your specific situation.

-Receiving Direct Offers
+Sell Your Domain Name by Receiving Direct Offers

-There are a few things to keep in mind if you are receiving a direct offer.
+There are a few things to keep in mind if you are receiving a direct offer:

 - Always get a written contract